Svanteberg/Virtual-EEG-electrodes/README.md

 ## Network architecture

 The network analyzed temporal and spatial dimensions separately.
 First, a series of convolutional layers analyzed the data for temporal features.
 Second, all electrodes were analyzed using a convolutional layer with kernel size equal to the number of electrodes, followed by upsampling to the correct number of electrodes by a convolutional transpose layer.
-Third, convolutional transpose layers generates the signals.
+Third, convolutional transpose layers assembles the signals.
 Fourth the network ends with a convolutional layer that merges all filters.
 LeakyReLU activations follow most convolutional layers.

+For example, the structure of GN1 was:

-Encoder block:
+Temporal encoder block:
 ```
     def conv(self,x):
         # convolutional block